pranath/predict_alzheimers/README.md

 ## Results

-In the initial project finished in July 2020, the best result was an overall F1 score for predicting Pneumonia of 0.03
+The final model achieved a mean dice score of 1.47 and a mean jaccard score of 0.81 in terms of accuracy for correctly classifying the anterior and posterior volumes of the Hippocampus.
+The model was then integrated into a clinical viewer to generate automated reports and predictions for Hippocampus volumes for submitted brain MRI scans.

-#### Showing model deployment with predictions integrated into medical viewer
+#### Showing model deployment in automated report with predictions integrated into medical viewer
 ![title](img/report-ohif-viewer.png)